thephpleague/commonmark/UPGRADE.md

 The `Environment` and extension framework underwent some major changes in this release.

+### PHP support

+This library no longer supports PHP 5.6 or 7.0.
+Feel free to remove support for those from your extensions as well.

 ### Environment interfaces

 We have extracted two interfaces from the `Environment` class: